hmdsa/hmdsa/docs/pages/tools/ldms.md

 subtitle: High-Fidelity, Whole System, Synchonized Data Collection and Transport
 ---

 LDMS provides an unprecedented ability to collect system data at resolutions necessary for detecting features and events of interest and to respond on meaningful timescales.
-Key features of LDMS are described here.
+Key features:

 ### Features of LDMS Data that Facilitate Analysis ###